As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Having a private home theatre is now a trend among movie lovers, and thanks to IMAX, people can now get home theaters installed in their house or wherever they want by the IMAX Private Theater Division.
 But, how much do Imax theaters cost?

 Setting up an IMAX home theater costs $400,000 for the “Palais” system, and the “Platinum” system costs $1 million.
-The service is provided by the Private Theater Division and includes the installation of projectors, screens, chairs, lights, 3D glasses, media server, Blu-ray player, and touchscreen control.
+The service is provided by the Private Theater Division and includes the installation of projectors, screens, chairs, lights, 3D glasses, media server, Blu-ray player, and a touchscreen control.

 In this article, we will be discussing in detail the cost of setting up your home theater, the steps involved, and the accessories to be installed.